James Tyson: Business life

 The legendary Tyson fortune was founded on success in butchering on the Bendigo goldfields.

 It was extended by canny buying, knowledge of cattle and of stockroutes, pastoral lending and the judicious selection of enormous leaseholds to provide a chain of supply which stretched from North Queensland to Gippsland and which fed beef to Melbourne, Sydney and Brisbane.

 His first property, Royal Bank Station, near Deniliquin was purchased in 1855, followed by Juanbong (along the Murrumbidgee River), then the Heyfield station at Gippsland.
 Moving into Queensland, he took up Felton station in the Darling Downs area.
 Going west he also picked up Tinnenburra cattle station which carried 20,000 head of cattle.

 In 1866, he purchased a group of pastoral runs: Wooroorooka, Rottenrow, Gordonsheet and Teckulman, all on the Warrego River and its tributary, Cuttaburra Creek.

 His other stations included Bangate, Goondublui, Tupra and Mooroonowa in New South Wales; and Glenormiston, Swanvale, Meteor Downs and Albinia Downs, Babbiloora, Carnarvon, Tully, Wyobie, Felton, and Mount Russell in Queensland.

-It is on record that on one occasion he offered the Queensland government a loan of £500,000 towards the cost of constructing a proposed transcontinental railway.

-In 1892, at a time of economic depression he took up £250,000 in treasury bills to assist the government.

-Politics

-In 1893, he became a Member of the Queensland Legislative Council but did not take a prominent part in its proceedings.